mik3y/django-db-multitenant/README.md

     }
 ```

-*Note*: Due to a current limitation, the named database must exist.
+*Note*: the `NAME` is useless for MySQL but due to a current limitation, the named database must exist.
 It may
 be empty and read-only.

 Optionally, add the multitenant helper ``KEY_FUNCTION`` to your cache definition,